 These five significant RDS bursaries are for the development of business and craft skills for those pursuing a professional career in the sector.
 The award can be spent on further education and training, research, development of new work, mentoring, purchase of equipment, studio improvements, website and residencies.

-A judging panel of five craft and design professionals has reviewed the applications from eligible candidates and nine have been shortlisted to attend interviews in the RDS on May 29 & 30 where examples of their work will be shown to the panel.
-Shortlisted candidates: Adele Walsh, Alan Meredith, Ann McBride, Chloe Dowds, Laoise Carey, Pearl Reddington, Pierce Healy, Sarah Roseingrave, Sophie Kate Curran
+In 2018, the judging panel of craft and design professionals reviewed the applications from eligible candidates and nine were shortlisted to attend interviews in the RDS where examples of their work were shown to the panel.
+Shortlisted candidates: Laoise Carey, Sophie Kate Curran, Chloë Dowds, Pierce Healy, Ann McBride, Alan Meredith, Pearl Reddington, Sarah Roseingrave and Adele Walsh.

 Annie Warburton, Creative Director, Crafts Council UK

 The Awards will be presented at an invite only event in the RDS on June 20.
 RDS Craft Awards winners will also have the opportunity show their work to the public on a free stand (value €2,000) at Gifted – The Contemporary Craft & Design Fair which will be held in the RDS December 5-9, 2018.

 See rules of entry to the 2018 RDS Craft Awards.

 The new RDS Craft Awards is aligned with the RDS Arts Work Programme and its goal of supporting artists to make the transition from emerging to professional practice.
 At €60,000, the RDS has doubled its direct support to Irish craft makers annually.

 For further information please contact: